yang1fan2/CarND-Behavioral-Cloning-P3/Report.md

 The overall strategy for deriving a model architecture was to reduce validation loss.

 In the beginning, I implemented LeNet without data augmention and trained the model util validation loss (~3 epoches) got stable.
 But the simulation result is terrible.
 The car cannot make it in the first turn.
-After using all the data augmention tricks, the model can already complete track one.
+After using all the data augmention tricks, the model can already complete the track one.

 Then I switched to a deeper architecture as suggested (the Nvidia one).
-I found outh I need more epoches (~7 epoches) to train.
+I found out I need more epoches (~8 epoches) to train.
 Both training and validation loss decreases, and the vehicle is still able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture